 Foster and Kinship Carers Association NT (FKCA) provide two forms of Advocacy for our member foster and kinship Carers: Individual and Systemic forms of advocacy.

-A large part of Foster and Kinship Carers Association NT’s work is our individual advocacy for our member foster and kinship Carers.
-Enquiries range from care concerns, removal of children or young people from a Carers’ homes, payments or a breakdown in communication with their Case Manager.
+A large part of Foster and Kinship Carers Association NT’s work is individual advocacy for our members.

 Foster and Kinship Carers Association NT (FKCA) provides systemic advocacy to achieve better outcomes for foster and kinship Carers in the Northern Territory.
 Systemic advocacy seeks to influence and help change legislation and community attitudes and lobbying positive change.